-Maleic acid (MA) is one of the seven proposed ISRMs.
-It is suitable for use as an internal standard for qNMR purity assignments of analytes soluble in D_2O and DMSO- d_6 and related solvents.
-The following section of this reference document and the attached annexes describes specific properties and applications of maleic acid.
+Dimethyl sulfone (DMSO2) is one of the ISRMs listed in Table 1.
+Due to its ready solubility and stability in solution in a range of solvents, it is suitable for potential use as an internal standard for qNMR purity assignments of analytes soluble in most deuterated solvents.
+The attached annexes describe specific properties and applications of dimethyl sulfone.